sento documentation

 (agent-get *my-agent* #'identity)

-function to return the state as is.
+This agent-get just uses the identity function to return the state as is.

 So this simple agent represents a counter.

-It is important to note that the retrieves state, i.e. with identity
+It is important to note that the retrieves state, i.e. with identity should not be modified outside the agent.

 Using an agent within an actor-system

-argument that, when given, makes the constructor create the agent within the given actor-context.
-Another parameter dispatcher-id
+The make-agent constructor function allows to provide an optional actor-context argument that, when given, makes the constructor create the agent within the given actor-context.
+Another parameter dispatcher-id allows to specify the dispatcher where :shared is the default, :pinned will create the agent with a separate mailbox thread.

 It also implies that the agent is destroyed then the actor-system is destroyed.